Fee Structure & Costs

 In personal injury, medical malpractice, nursing home malpractice and elderly abuse cases, our firm represents injured and disabled clients and/or their family members on a contingency fee basis.
 This means that our fee is a percentage of the proceeds which we recover for you.
 The percentage charged depends upon the complexity of the case and risks involved in successfully processing it.
-No fee is charged for the initial consultation or for subsequent work unless and until we recover money to compensate you for your losses.
-Costs are advanced on behalf of the client and are payable, interest free, at the conclusion of the case.
+No fee is charged for the initial consultation or for subsequent work done unless and until we recover money to compensate you for your losses.
+In most cases, we advance the costs on behalf of the client and we recover them back when we are successful.
 If we are unable to recover, there are no fees and generally no costs are charged.
 The contingency fee basis of compensation provides the lawyer with the purest form of incentive to get results-the more money he is awarded for the client, the more he earns for himself.
 It also provides the incentive to resolve the case as soon as possible.
 For many people without significant resources, it may provide them the ‘keys to the courthouse’ which otherwise would be unavailable.

 Hourly Fee Cases or Set Rate Project Fees

 Most of our business cases are handled on an hourly fee basis or a set-rate (fixed fee) per project basis.
-We do accept major credit cards including VISA and Mastercard.
+We do accept major credit cards including Amex, VISA, Mastercard and Discover.
 In some limited instances, we will process business cases on a contingency fee basis.
-Examples of these types of cases are business breach of contract or intellectual cases wrongful termination cases, sexual discrimination or other employment discrimination cases.
+Examples of these types of cases are business breach of contract, intellectual property cases, wrongful termination cases, sex discrimination or other employment discrimination cases.

 Transparency In How We Operate